 Fill in the required fields

-You are required to select the rights associated with your research.
-The standard selection is “All Rights Reserved” but you are welcome to choose a Creative Commons Licenses as well.
+You are required to select a rights statement associated with your research.
+The standard selection is “In Copyright”.

 To make your research easier to find, click on the Additional Fields button to further describe your research

 Click on the Files tab above the metadata fields

 Add the file or files you would like to deposit.
 Each work can contain up to 100 files.